Sakhalin region history

 Sakhalin region views

-Sakhalin oblast natural resources, economics
+Sakhalin region natural resources, economics

 Beside biological resources of the sea in which Sakhalin is the first in Russia, the main resource is hydrocarbon fuel.
-In the amount of prospected resources of gas condensate Sakhalinskaya oblast is the 4th in Russia, in gas - the 7th, in coal - 12th and in oil - 13th.
+In the amount of prospected resources of gas condensate the region is the 4th in Russia, in gas - the 7th, in coal - 12th and in oil - 13th.

-Sakhalin island is the third-largest producer of fish products in Russian Far East.
+Sakhalin island is the third-largest producer of fish products in the Russian Far East.
 Seafood and timber are exported mostly to Japan as well as to other Asia-Pacific countries.

-Sakhalin oblast attractions
+Sakhalin region attractions

-There are balneological and thermal springs, curing mud deposits, over 1,000 cultural and historical objects, landscape allows mountain skiing and diving, water sports and sea cruises.
+There are spa and thermal springs, curing mud deposits, over 1,000 cultural and historical objects, landscape allows mountain skiing and diving, water sports and sea cruises.
 But the level of this potential assimilation is not high.